 A vasectomy is a permanent form of birth control.
-Depending on the procedure type, one or two incisions are made in the scrotum.
+Depending on your anatomy, one or two incisions are made in the scrotum.
 Then the vas deferens are separated from the spermatic cord, pulled through the incision, cut, and the ends closed.

 Podcast: Vasectomy - what it is, and what you should know, featuring Dr. Kevin Ostrowski: